Christmas is the time of year where being in a city like London is a gift.

 Walking from Piccadilly Circus to Leicester Square is also quite nice with decorations throughout and a small Christmas fair right at Leicester Square with games and rides.

-Trafalgar Square which is a short walk away, also has a big Christmas tree, and with a view of Big Ben in the distance, it makes for a very festive shot.
+Trafalgar Square which is a short walk away from Oxford Street, also has a big Christmas tree, and with a view of Big Ben in the distance, it makes for a very festive shot.
+I love this view at night time – at Christmas or not!

 There is an endless array of free Christmas markets within the London area so the options are endless as to what Christmas market you wish to enjoy.